Who pays the property tax?

 Do I need an expert opinion?

-Download the free e-book 5 tips to buy or sell real estate risk-free and go smoothly through the process of selling or buying a house, apartment and land.
+Download the free e-book 5 tips to buy or sell property risk-free and go through the process of selling or buying a house, apartment and land smoothly.

 Are you solving a similar problem?